frmokoena/TaxMatters/README.md

 ## Running the application

-1. To run the application, open a command prompt (each for api and the web, respectively) to the `assets` folder created from the previous step (should be at the root of the solution), or extracted from the `assets.zip`, and run the executable:
+1. To run the application, open a command prompt (each for api and the web, respectively) to the `assets` folder created from the previous step (should be at the root of the solution), or extracted from the `assets.zip`, and run the executable.
+The API initializes the database ([LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb)) with the initial test data during startup.

    - From the API Command Prompt:

         ```
         cd ./api/